 –Lesley Christensen, Freedom56Travel.com

 As someone who spends her time exploring many remote South American destinations, the Steripen Adventurer has become one of my top traveling essentials.
 It started as a way to save money since buying plastic water bottles added up over time, but it soon became more.

 As the impact of single-use plastic has become a more prevalent global issue, the Steripen was an easy tool to reduce my reliance on plastic when traveling.
 Not only does it turn tap water drinkable in close to a minute, but I always have water regardless of where I am.

 It’s also light and easy to use, and the batteries last forever.
 I bought mine years ago, and it’s still going strong.
 I’ve saved hundreds of pounds, hours of time, and much environmental guilt.
 It’s the most reliable water sterilizer or filter that I’ve tried!

 Travel Coffee Press

-One of the benefits of using a solid travel coffee press is the ability to seal the lid, meaning that I can also take fresh coffee out with me for the day!
+One of the benefits of using a travel coffee press is the ability to seal the lid, meaning I can take fresh coffee with me for the day!
 The stainless steel travel coffee press is exceptionally sturdy and perfect for tossing in my travel bag.

-Markus from The Roaming Fork
+–Markus, The Roaming Fork